 As a parent, it can be painful to know that your child is experiencing difficulty, especially if you are hundreds or thousands of miles away.
-However, parents can provide incredible support from a distance and can play a key role in helping to connect their son or daughter with the services they need.
+However, parents can provide incredible support from a distance and can play a key role in helping to connect their child with the services they need.
 Research tells us that, when students experience problems, they are most likely to reach out to family and friends first.
 In fact, they are about three times more likely to talk to a parent than to seek help from a college counseling center or another professional resource.
 You are in a position to help.

 “You are the first and best judge of your child’s mental health…That is why your child needs you to be paying attention.
 Far too many kids in psychological pain don’t reach out, and even those who do, wait too long.
 College counselors repeatedly tell me that the saddest thing they see each year is that many students have suffered for months before seeking help.
 These kids have symptoms, but they’re vague and hard to explain — they’re not sleeping, can’t concentrate, eat too much or too little — and they don’t associate them with either a medical or psychological program.
 They need someone who has known them all their life, and with whom they have regular contact to ask, notice, and know what the symptoms mean.
 They need you.”